epopisces/template_api_wrapper/TEMPLATE.md

 If these assumptions are incorrect, [manual adjustments will be needed](#Manually-Modify-the-Template-for-Use) (the task can still be run first)

 > is a mermaid diagram really necessary?
-Of course not.
+No, no it is not.
 But mermaid is awesome, so let's use one anyway

 ```mermaid
 %% tricky getting subgraphs not to re-order themselves.
 Used invisible Container subgraph to force ordering